openharmony/docs/en/application-dev/ui/ui-js-animate-attribute-style.md

-# Attribute Style Animation<a name="EN-US_TOPIC_0000001172005058"></a>
+# Defining Attribute Style Animations<a name="EN-US_TOPIC_0000001172005058"></a>

-In  [Keyframes](../reference/arkui-js/js-components-common-methods.md#table1491078445), dynamically set the width and height of the parent component to scale the component.
-Set the  **scale**  attribute for child components to scale the parent and child components at the same time.
-Then, set the  **opacity**  attribute to display or hide parent and child components.
+Keyframes  is used to scale a component by dynamically setting the width and height of its parent component.
+Set the  **scale**  attribute for child components to scale the child and parent components at the same time.
+Then, set the  **opacity**  attribute to display or hide the child and parent components.

 ```
 <!-- xxx.hml -->